 Explore the world of foreign affairs and global problem solving by joining the UNC Diplomacy Initiative’s Washington Week!
-During this five-day experience over spring break in Washington, D.C., network with and learn from global problem solvers working in federal agencies, international organizations, think tanks and global corporations.
-Dates for Washington Week are March 12-16, 2023.
+During this four-day experience over spring break in Washington, D.C., network with and learn from global problem solvers working in federal agencies, international organizations, think tanks and global corporations.

 Cost & Logistics

 The program fee for Washington Week is $300 per student.
-The remaining costs of the program, including meals, are covered by the Office of the Vice Provost for Global Affairs.
+The remaining costs of the program are covered by the Office of the Vice Provost for Global Affairs.
 A limited number of program fee waivers are available based on demonstrated financial need.

 Students and staff will travel between Chapel Hill and Washington, D.C., by chartered bus.
 In D.C., the group will travel by metro, public bus and on foot.
 Students must be available to participate in the entire program, including travel together to and from D.C.